 Is Addiction Treatment viewed as Important?

 I was able to conclude some interesting facts.
 One of which is on a political/financial level.
 It was explained to me that each year there is a national budget.
 So much for education, so much for defence, so much for healthcare, etc. Okay, let’s look at the healthcare budget.
-The federal government take the billions issued for healthcare and distributes it to the provinces.
+The federal government takes the billions issued for healthcare and distributes it to the provinces.
 Some of the funds are available for new hospitals, medical machinery, etc. Most of which are expected to have a return.
 They are assets.
 Treatment of addiction is seen as an expenditure, not an investment.
 So, the lowest funds are distributed to these.
 The same goes with the legal system, meaning incarceration, arrest, legal aid, etc. No return, only expenditure.

-Social Betterment & HRI (Harm Reduction International)
+HRI (Harm Reduction International)

 Social aspects include the introduction of Harm Reduction in the early 1980s.
-Though there are good aspects of this approach, the other side has taken us by a storm.
+Though there are good aspects of this approach, the other side has taken us by storm.
 Consider the pharmaceutical drugs that are being prescribed to treat addiction.
-Halting the increase of beds and qualified staff per province leaves many in need, waiting at the doorsteps for help.
+Halting the increase of beds and qualified staff per province leaves many in need waiting at the doorsteps for help.
 It’s not long before a struggling addict begins to crave and enters the stage of withdrawal.
 Harm reduction opens the door to solutions to curb the symptoms and give them a chance to stay strong enough until a bed is open.
 After 30 years of its inception, the harm reduction philosophy has, in many cases, created unsafe city zones.
 Also, who wants to be a lifetime member of the methadone club?

-The problem still exists that people cannot enter a low cost, efficient, high care detox and rehab.
+The problem still exists that people cannot enter a low-cost, efficient, high care detox and rehab.
 So, I ask, do we have a reduction of harm?
 Or is it just a billion-dollar revenue product for the pharmaceutical companies?